Amy | Edited by Dan

-New pension rules mean you've greater access to your pension.
+Changes to pension rules introduced in 2015 mean you've greater access to your pension.
 But you still need to be wary of pension liberation scams, which claim you can get access to your pension early.

 Pension liberation scammers claim they can get your money from pensions before you're 55, but the huge fees and taxes you'll pay can leave you with nowt for retirement and now scammers are targetting the over 55s as well.

 This is the first incarnation of this guide.
 Please tell us your experiences in the Release Pension Cash discussion.